PacktPublishing/Mastering-OpenCV3-Second-Edition/README.md

 you will also need a computer, and IDE of your choice (such as Visual Studio, XCode, Eclipse, or QtCreator, running on Windows, Mac, or Linux).
 Some chapters have further requirements, in particular:

-To develop an OpenCV program for Raspberry Pi, you will need the Raspberry Pi device, its tools, and basic Raspberry Pi development experience.
+* To develop an OpenCV program for Raspberry Pi, you will need the Raspberry Pi device, its tools, and basic Raspberry Pi development experience.
-To develop an iOS app, you will need an iPhone, iPad, or iPod Touch device, iOS development tools (including an Apple computer, XCode IDE, and an Apple Developer Certificate), and basic iOS and Objective-C development experience.
-Several desktop projects require a webcam connected to your computer.
+* Several desktop projects require a webcam connected to your computer.
 Any common USB webcam should suffice, but a webcam of at least 1 megapixel may be desirable.
-CMake is used in some projects, including OpenCV itself, to build across operating systems and compilers.
+* CMake is used in some projects, including OpenCV itself, to build across operating systems and compilers.
 A basic understanding of build systems is required, and knowledge of cross-platform building is recommended.

 An understanding of linear algebra is expected, such as basic vector and matrix operations, and eigen decomposition.